The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

-Great to have you with us, Rush Limbaugh, the EIB Network, and we come to you from the prestigious and distinguished Limbaugh Institute.
+Great to have you with us, Rush Limbaugh, the EIB network, and we come to you from the prestigious and distinguished Limbaugh Institute for advanced conservative studies.

-Larry Summers, who is one of Obama's economic advisers, says that they stemmed unemployment.
+Larry Summers, who is one of Obama's economic advisors, says that they stemmed unemployment.

-So we're to ignore the you see retail sales are down eight percent in August.
+You see retail sales are down 8% in August.

 Luxury retail sales, that matters.

-Um all the unemployment news rising all over the country.
+All the unemployment news rising all over the country, we're approaching 10%.

 Yeah, we're supposed to ignore all that and listen to what the Obama administration mouthpieces have to say about this.

-As is this story from the in fact, I've got to find the companions.
+It really is surreal, as is this story from the, in fact, I've got to find the companions.

-I meant to do that uh when I got back in there after the break, and I forgot to do it.
+I meant to do that when I got back in here after the break, and I forgot to do it.

 So that's a companion story to this in the New York Times.

-Democrats must attack to win in 2010 strategists, say.
+Democrats must attack to win in 2010 strategerists say.

 Republicans elsewhere should brace themselves.

-That's because Mr. Corzine's strategy for a comeback victory is turned into a template for Democrat candidates to survive in the 2010 midterm elections.
+That's because Mr. Corzine's strategery for a comeback victory has turned into a template for Democrat candidates to survive in the 2010 midterm elections.

 Its shorthand description is winning ugly.

-Now that Democrats control the White House Congress and most governorships, voters discontent with the new status quo represents their burden, which has Democrats strategirists considering tactics to push back challengers.
+Now that Democrats control the White House, Congress, and most governorships, voters' discontent with the new status quo represents their burden, which has Democrat strategerists considering tactics to push back challengers.

 Charlie Cook, the nonpartisan political handicapper, framed the Democrats' challenge for 2010 more bluntly.

-It uh does not track the genial new politics identity that Obama has cultivated.
+It does not track the genial new politics identity that Obama has cultivated.

-They're gonna have to play really, really rough, said Cook.
+They're going to have to play really, really rough, said Cook.

 For the average Democrat congressional incumbent, the opposition researcher will be the most important person in the campaign.